 You have two options when going blonde: single process or highlights.
 An all-over color wash is a single process.
 With this method, each hair strand is colored evenly.
 This method works best for those who want to fully change their hair color or cover up any gray.

 On the other hand, highlights make the color appear more natural while providing dimension and contrast.
 With highlights, only some sections of hair are chosen to be lightened.
 This is either done with foil or freehand balayage.
+The hand-painting highlighting method, balayage, creates a more natural appearance by adding a subtle dimension to your hair than conventional highlights.

 A single process gives a more one-dimensional wash to the hair, whereas highlights can add a lot of new dimension and contrast to your hair.
 Highlights can last up to two to three months, whereas a single process needs to be touched up every four to eight weeks to avoid stark rooting.